indifferenteye/codex_test/README.md

 - Move with **WASD** or the arrow keys.
 - Aim with the mouse.
 - Hold the left mouse button to shoot.
+- Press **R** to reload when out of ammo.
+- The magazine holds 12 bullets.

 ## Gameplay